-“I hate the goats,” says Charlotte Schröder, her eyes twinkle with a hint of mischief from below her soft white bangs.
+“I hate the goats,” says Charlotte Schröder, her eyes twinkle with a hint of mischief underneath her soft white bangs.
 I look at the faces around me listening intently, then back at her face where a pursed smile has begun to play faintly, and wonder if with her two neat braids, warm demeanor, and storytelling prowess, she also reminds others of the favorite aunt who knows many a secret but only reveals one at a time, for effect.

 Here on the island of Utö in the southernmost part of the Stockholm Archipelago, a group of 30,000 islands, I am glad to have Charlotte as my guide.
 She knows the island like the back of her hand and is eager to share more than just her dislike of her daughter’s goats and other pets, “I hate parrots too, they sound like car-alarms.”
 Luckily for her, there are no cars or motorbikes on Utö; the only modes of transportation on the island are boat, ferry, and bicycle.
 “This is the only island with as big a population that isn’t connected to the mainland by a bridge,” she says with a sense of what feels like relief mixed with pride.